JoachimSchneider/MicroEmacs/ue500/vms/Readme.txt

 Compiling and installing MicroEMACS on VMS:
 ===========================================

-- You may use the DCL script memake.com to build MicroEMACS.
+- You may use the DCL scripts meansimake.com or mesmgmake.com to build
+  MicroEMACS:
+  + If you want to build the ANSI version: o copy estruct_ansi.h to estruct.h and adapt it if needed. o $ @meansimake
+  + If you want to build the SMG version: o copy estruct_smg.h to estruct.h and adapt it if needed. o $ @mesmgmake

 - Create a directory for the MicroEMACS binary